wazo-pbx/xivo-blog/README.md

-XiVO blog
+Wazo blog
 =========

-This repository contains the sources for XiVO's blog hosted at http://blog.xivo.io.
-The XiVO dev team welcomes anyone who would like to write and contribute articles to our blog.
+This repository contains the sources for Wazo's blog hosted at http://blog.wazo.community.
+The Wazo dev team welcomes anyone who would like to write and contribute articles to our blog.
 You can submit your articles by sending us a [pull request](https://help.github.com/articles/using-pull-requests)